Currently open for work

 My contribution

-As a UX/UI Designer, I focused fully on building the design system, wireframes, and a working prototype.
-By the end of the project, I delivered both low- and high-fidelity wireframes, a component kit, and a Figma prototype that outlined the app flow from registration to purchase.
+As a web designer, I focused fully on building the design system, wireframes, and a working prototype.
+After that, I transferred the designs to code and launched the website.
+By the end of the project, I delivered both low- and high-fidelity wireframes, a component kit, a Figma prototype, and a fully working landing page, ready for its audience.

 Services provided: